Shenmue III: Development

-Shenmue III was developed by Suzuki's development studio Ys Net.
-Sony and Shibuya Productions provided production, marketing, and publishing support.
+Shenmue III was developed by Suzuki's development studio Ys Net, with production, marketing, and publishing support from Sony and Shibuya Productions.
 Whereas Shenmue and Shenmue II were developed by between 250 and 300 people, Shenmue III had a core team of about 75, with a further 100 outsourced roles, excluding voice actors.
-Ten key staff had worked on the previous Shenmue games, including director Yu Suzuki, second director Keiji Okayasu, scenario director Takao Yotsuji, writers Junichi Yoshida and Masahiro Yoshimoto, character designers Kenji Miyawaki and Hideki Kawabata, and composer Ryuji Iuchi.
-Neilo chief executive Takeshi Hirai was a lead programmer on the first Shenmue.
-Other staff had credits for games such as The Legend of Zelda: Breath of the Wild and series such as Streets of Rage and Virtua Fighter.
-Masaya Matsukaze and Corey Marshall reprised their roles as the Japanese and English voices of Ryo respectively.
+Ten key staff had worked on the previous Shenmue games, including Suzuki, the second director Keiji Okayasu, the scenario director Takao Yotsuji, the writers Junichi Yoshida and Masahiro Yoshimoto, the character designers Kenji Miyawaki and Hideki Kawabata and the composer Ryuji Iuchi.
+The chief executive of Neilo, Takeshi Hirai, was a lead programmer on the first Shenmue.
+Other staff had worked on games such as The Legend of Zelda: Breath of the Wild and Sega franchises such as Streets of Rage and Virtua Fighter.
+Masaya Matsukaze and Corey Marshall reprised their roles as the Japanese and English voices of Ryo.
+The Indian studio Lakshya Digital provided additional character models.

 In November 2015, Suzuki visited China to promote the project and research the locations, traditional clothes and martial arts of Guilin.
 In a presentation at China's Chuapp conference that month, he said that Shenmue III's story and "composition" were complete and that "baseline research" with Unreal Engine 4 had begun.
 Suzuki chose the engine as it allowed the team to build prototypes quickly.
 In late 2015, the team began using Shenmue II characters to run simple battle and conversation tests.
-In February 2016, Suzuki demonstrated the weather effects, lighting, and music at the Monaco Anime Game International Conference.
+In February 2016, Suzuki demonstrated the weather effects, lighting and music at the Monaco Anime Game International Conference.
 By December, the game had left preproduction and motion capture and voice tests were under way.

-In June 2017, Shenmue III was delayed to the second half of 2018; according to Suzuki, "By utilizing new technologies, we have been able to discover new possibilities and expressions.
-In many ways, the game has become bigger and more beautiful than I initially expected."
-That August, Suzuki announced that Ys Net had partnered with the German publisher Deep Silver to publish Shenmue III globally.
-He told Eurogamer the partnership allowed the team to "make the game with a larger scale featuring open-world elements", and that Sony and Sega were still supporting development.
+In June 2017, Shenmue III was delayed to the second half of 2018.
+According to Suzuki, it had become "bigger and more beautiful" than he expected through the use of new technology.
+That August, Suzuki announced that Ys Net had partnered with the publisher Deep Silver to publish Shenmue III globally.
+He told Eurogamer that this allowed them to make a larger open world, and that Sony and Sega were still supporting development.
 Ys Net released a teaser trailer on August 22, 2017.
-Some fans and journalists criticized the trailer's "stiff" character models and animation.
-In December 2017, Ys Net announced that the Indian studio Lakshya Digital would provide additional character models.
+It received criticism for its "stiff" character models and animation.

 In May 2018, Ys Net and Deep Silver delayed Shenmue III until 2019.
-At the Gamescom trade fair in August, Deep Silver displayed a new trailer and announced a release date of August 27, 2019.
+At the Gamescom trade fair that August, Deep Silver displayed a new trailer and announced a release date of August 27, 2019.
 A new trailer was shown in March 2019 at the Monaco Magic festival, showcasing the Guilin setting, fighting system, and several new characters.
-The fighting system was redesigned to make it accessible to less experienced players.
-In June 2019, Shenmue III was delayed to November 19.
-A new trailer, showcasing arcades and fighting gameplay, debuted at the Gamescom trade fair in August 2019.
+In June, Shenmue III was delayed to November 19.
+A new trailer, showcasing arcades and fighting gameplay, debuted at the Gamescom trade fair that August.
+Shenmue III includes a letter to fans from Suzuki expressing his hope to develop Shenmue IV.